-This symbol is the WEATHER ALERT mode with flashing light only (no Alarm).
+This is WEATHER ALERT mode with flashing light only (no Alarm).
 If NOAA issues a weather related emergency, the radio will automatically alert you with a small flashing light near the top of the radio.
-The Alert light will continue to flash until any button is pushed.
+The Alert light continues to flash until any button is pushed.

-- 1. To access the second mode, (WEATHER ALERT with NOAA Audio).
-Press and hold the Bluetooth/2-Meter/Weather button again for two seconds until you hear a long beep.
-This symbol ALERT () () will be displayed in this mode.
-In this mode, if the NOAA alert tone is issued, the red light flashes and the radio switches to Weather Audio automatically. - 2.
-To access the third mode, (WEATHER ALERT with flashing light and siren).
-Press and hold the Bluetooth/2-Meter/Weather button again for two seconds until you hear a double beep.
-This symbol ALERT (() () () will appear and the red light near the top radio comes on continuously.
+3) To access the third mode, (WEATHER ALERT with flashing light and siren).
+Press and hold the WEATHER ALERT Button again for two seconds until you hear a double beep.
+The symbol shown at right, will appear and the red light near the top radio comes on continuously.
 In this mode, if the NOAA alert tone is issued, the red light on the top of the radio flashes and a siren turns on for up to 1 minute.
 In this mode, when the siren is active, pressing any button on the radio instantly turns the radio to the Weather Audio and cancels the siren.